pulumi-initech/aws-rag-pipeline/README.md

 ## Security Features

 ### Conditional IAM Policies
-The pipeline implements conditional IAM policies that only grant permissions based on the vector store type:
+The pipeline implements conditional inline IAM policies that only grant permissions based on the vector store type:

-- **OpenSearch**: Includes `aoss:APIAccessAll` permissions
+- **OpenSearch**: Includes `aoss:APIAccessAll` permissions in the inline policy
-- **Pinecone**: Excludes OpenSearch permissions entirely
+- **Pinecone**: Excludes OpenSearch permissions entirely from the inline policy
+- **All configurations**: Include base permissions for CloudWatch logging, Bedrock model invocation, and ECR access

+All policies are defined as inline policies on the Lambda execution roles, providing better encapsulation and easier management compared to separate managed policies.

 This follows the principle of least privilege, ensuring components only have access to the resources they actually use.